What Current Reports Say About Tysabri and PML Risk: Key Facts for Your Next Doctor Visit

 What is the FDA warning about Tysabri and PML?

-The FDA requires a boxed warning for Tysabri stating that it increases the risk of progressive multifocal leukoencephalopathy (PML), a serious brain infection that usually leads to death or severe disability.
-The warning identifies three risk factors: presence of anti-JCV antibodies, longer treatment duration (especially beyond 2 years), and prior use of immunosuppressants (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+The FDA requires a boxed warning for Tysabri stating that it increases the risk of progressive multifocal leukoencephalopathy (PML), a brain infection that usually leads to death or severe disability.
+The warning identifies three risk factors: anti-JCV antibodies, longer treatment duration (especially beyond 2 years), and prior use of immunosuppressants (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 How does Tysabri cause PML?